yuuraaa/Star-Office-UI/README.md

   - This project is **non-commercial fan creation only**: this character was chosen because of a fun homophone between “Starmie” and the author’s Chinese name “海辛” (Hǎi Xīn).
   - All fan-created content in this project is for **learning, demonstration, and idea sharing only, with no commercial use**.
   - Nintendo, Pokémon, and “Starmie” are trademarks or registered trademarks of Nintendo/The Pokémon Company.
-  - If you plan to use any content related to this project, please assess compliance risks on your own and prioritize using your own original characters/art assets.
+  - If you plan to use any content related to this project, please use your own original characters/art assets.

 - **Office scene & other assets:** created by the project author team.